manveru/ramaze/README.md

 # And thanks to...

-There is a large number of people who made Ramaze possible by their ongoing efforts in the world of open source and by encouraging and helping me.
+There are a large number of people who made Ramaze possible by their ongoing efforts in the world of open source and by encouraging and helping me.

 This list is by no means a full listing of all these people, but I try to